Unusual, often puzzling, surface structures of many types can be found in our cities, towns and countryside.

 The Tyne and Wear Metro, first opened to the public by the Queen in 1980, was the first modern light rail system in the United Kingdom.
 The Tyne and Wear Passenger Transport Executive (Nexus) commissioned public art through its ‘Art on the Metro’ scheme and continues to do so today.
 More than thirty artworks have been designed by local communities, as well by internationally-acclaimed artists.

 This hexagonal, terracotta-clad sculpture disguises a concrete ventilation shaft for a Metro tunnel deep underground.
-Its celebrates Newcastle engineer Sir Charles Parsons (1854-1931), best known for his development of terrestrial and marine steam turbine engines.
+Its celebrates Newcastle engineer Sir Charles Parsons (1854 to 1931), best known for his development of terrestrial and marine steam turbine engines.
 The tile designs are abstracted from Parsons’ own engineering drawings.

-Sir Joseph Bazalgette (1819-1891), Victorian engineering mastermind and public health visionary, created a vast new sewage system for London in the mid-19th century – 2,000 kilometres of brick tunnels taking raw sewage direct from homes, and 130 kilometres of interconnecting main sewers.
+Sir Joseph Bazalgette (1819 to 1891), Victorian engineering mastermind and public health visionary, created a vast new sewage system for London in the mid-19th century – 2,000 kilometres of brick tunnels taking raw sewage direct from homes, and 130 kilometres of interconnecting main sewers.
 As a result, the water-borne disease of cholera, which had taken the lives of tens of thousands of Londoners, was virtually eradicated.

 London led the way for the rest of the country in terms of developing sewage systems.
 From the mid-19th century onwards, larger town and cities began to construct their own, with the 1875 Public Health Act empowering local authorities to provide clean water supplies and treat sewage before its disposal.

 This elegant rooftop-level iron ventilation pipe, designed to resemble a classical column – the ornate arrow pointing south indicating the original line of the sewer – dispersed noxious fumes from Bideford’s sewers below.
 It is one of four similar ones in the town, probably all made by W Macfarlane & Co, Glasgow, leading Victorian manufacturers of decorative ironwork.
-The pipes probably date from the re-laying of sewers, 1901-2.
+The pipes probably date from the re-laying of sewers, around 1901 to 1902.

 Sewer Gas Destructor Lamp